jduru213-1/suricata-wazuh-c2-detection-lab/suricata_sp/README.md

 ## ✅ What This Script Does

 - Installs Suricata and required tools
-- Creates a Suricata rules directory at `/etc/suricata/rules`
+- Creates a local Suricata rules directory at `/etc/suricata/rules/local`
 - Downloads and extracts the **Emerging Threats ruleset**
-- Activates all `alert` rules for detection
 - Updates `suricata.yaml` to:
   - Set default rule path
   - Add all valid rule files